Maggie Lomax accredited Psychotherapist & Counsellor; PSA reg.

 A number of my clients are or have been students from Eastleigh College Dip HE in Counselling.
 Counselling trainees have their own personal therapy to explore their own issues in order to become safe and effective practitioners.

-I work weekdays (except Mondays) and some evening appointments are available.
+I work weekdays (except Mondays and Wednesdays)and some evening appointments are available.

 My successes include the following areas: